Aurelian-C/React-Summary_App/src/markdowns/04_Rendering_list_&_conditional_content/Rendering_conditional_content.md

 }
 ```

-> **Note**: You can store JSX markup in variables.
+> **Note**: You can store ==JSX markup in variables==.
 You are not limited to using JSX only if you return it, you can also use it to create a value, which is stored in a variable.

 ==All of these approaches also work for conditionally specifying attributes==.